OffchainLabs/arbitrum-orbit-sdk/examples/setup-aep-fee-router/README.md

 - ORBIT_CHAIN_RPC: RPC of the Orbit chain
 - PARENT_CHAIN_ID: chain id of the parent chain (should be a non-Arbitrum chain)
 - PARENT_CHAIN_TARGET_ADDRESS: address on the parent chain where 10% of the revenue will be sent to (more information below)
-- INFRA_FEE_DISTRIBUTOR_RECIPIENT (optional): custom address to receive 90% of infrastructure fees instead of the previous infra fee collector
+- INFRA_FEE_DISTRIBUTOR_RECIPIENT: address to receive 90% of infrastructure fees
-- NETWORK_FEE_DISTRIBUTOR_RECIPIENT (optional): custom address to receive 90% of network fees instead of the previous network fee collector
+- NETWORK_FEE_DISTRIBUTOR_RECIPIENT: address to receive 90% of network fees
-- L1_REWARD_DISTRIBUTOR_RECIPIENT (optional): custom address to receive 90% of L1 rewards instead of the previous parent chain reward recipient
+- L1_REWARD_DISTRIBUTOR_RECIPIENT: address to receive 90% of L1 rewards

 ### What PARENT_CHAIN_TARGET_ADDRESS to use